Iris Investigate User Guide¶

 When selecting a domain, the Operations Menu links to domain-specific information across multiple Data Panels.

-When selecting a non-domain field (e.g. IP address, contact information), the Operations Menu displays:
+When selecting a non-domain field (for example, IP address, contact information), the Operations Menu displays:

 - The number of domains that share that value.